• Home

 Why Most Gluten-Free Crusts Fail

-Apple cider vinegar replaces the structural role that gluten normally plays.
-The acidity interacts with the starches in your flour blend to add cohesion, giving the baked crust enough structure to hold toppings without collapsing.
+Apple cider vinegar replaces the structural role gluten normally plays.
+Its acidity interacts with the starches in your flour blend to add cohesion, giving the baked crust enough structure to hold toppings without collapsing.
 Lemon juice works as a substitute if needed.

 Ingredients and What Each One Does

-For the dough: 2 cups gluten-free all-purpose flour blend (rice flour as the base — Bob’s Red Mill or King Arthur both perform well), 1 tablespoon sugar, 2 teaspoons instant yeast, 1 teaspoon salt, 1 teaspoon Italian seasoning (optional), 2 tablespoons olive oil, 1 cup warm water at 110°F, and 1 tablespoon apple cider vinegar.
+For the dough you’ll need: 2 cups gluten-free all-purpose flour blend (rice flour as the base — Bob’s Red Mill or King Arthur both perform well), 1 tablespoon sugar, 2 teaspoons instant yeast, 1 teaspoon salt, 1 teaspoon Italian seasoning (optional), 2 tablespoons olive oil, 1 cup warm water at 110°F, and 1 tablespoon apple cider vinegar.

 Can’t find a premixed blend?
 Combine 1 cup white rice flour, ½ cup tapioca starch, and ½ cup potato starch.
-The tapioca adds chew, while the potato starch lightens the texture.
-No apple cider vinegar on hand?
+The tapioca adds chew while the potato starch lightens the texture.
+No apple cider vinegar?
 Lemon juice in the same quantity works fine.
 Going dairy-free?
 Olive oil handles the whole recipe — use vegan cheese or skip it entirely.

-The warm water temperature matters more than people expect.
+Water temperature matters more than most people expect.
 At 110°F, yeast activates within five minutes and produces the foam that confirms it’s alive.
-Too hot (above 120°F) kills it.
+Above 120°F kills it.
 Too cold and nothing happens.
-Check the temperature with a thermometer or gauge it against your wrist — it should feel warm but not uncomfortable.
+Check the temperature with a thermometer, or gauge it against your wrist — it should feel warm but not uncomfortable.

 Step-by-Step Instructions